 Tip #5: Don’t Be Afraid To Ask For Help.

 Most importantly, don’t be afraid to ask for help if you sense that you are struggling.
 There is nothing weak or demeaning about seeking support – in fact, it is often a great display of strength.
-Most colleges and universities have a mental health counselor on staff, but if you wish to maintain more confidentiality or simply consider other resources, an online mental health counselor may be a good option.
+Most colleges and universities have a mental health counselor on staff.